by Dr Susannah Cornwall

 In Autumn 2022 the College of Bishops met several times to work on proposals for a way forward in light of the Living in Love and Faith book and the feedback from congregations.
 In January 2023 these were published, proposing a continuing ban on same sex marriage, but allowing blessings of same sex couples after civil ceremonies.

-In February 2023 these will be brought to the General Synod who will then “agree a clear direction of travel
+In February 2023 these were brought to the General Synod

 Dr Susannah Cornwall is a senior lecturer in Constructive Theologies at the University of Exeter